damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 The ChatOps message replies for [Slack][slack-chatops] and [Mattermost][mattermost-chatops] have been improved.
-GitLab's replies will now include additional details like assignee, current status, and more all presented in a cleaner interface.
+GitLab's replies will now include additional details like assignee, current status, and more; all presented in a cleaner interface.
 Searching GitLab or creating a new issue all within the context of the channel you are working in has never been easier or prettier!